level12/keg-auth/docs/source/getting-started.rst

     -  Names arguments to be accepted by CLI user commands and passed to the model

+- ``KEGAUTH_HTTP_METHODS_EXCLUDED``: List of HTTP methods to exclude from auth checks

+    -  Useful for CORS-applicable situations, where it may be advantageous to respond normally to an OPTIONS request.
+Then, auth will apply as expected on the ensuing GET/POST/PUT/etc.

 -  Email settings

     -  ``KEGAUTH_EMAIL_SITE_NAME = 'Keg Application'``: Used in email body if mail is enabled